Andrew Vaughn Preview, Player Props: White Sox vs. Diamondbacks

 Andrew Vaughn At The Plate

-- Vaughn has had at least one RBI in 36.3% of his games this season (53 of 146), with more than one RBI 18 times (12.3%).
-He has also been responsible for three or more of his team's runs in six contests.
+- Vaughn has driven home a run in 53 games this year (36.1%), including more than one RBI in 12.2% of his games and producing three or more of his team's runs on six occasions..

-- He has scored in 57 games this season (39.0%), including multiple runs in seven games.
+- In 38.8% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (4.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.